mattscilipoti/WDI-Project-ONE/README.md

 ![Imgur](http://i.imgur.com/qWIdjQi.jpg)

-3. After that I figured out the logic and implemented the main js
+3. After that I figured out the logic and implemented it in the main js

-4. After the structure and logic was nearly complete I focused on styling.
+4. After the structure and logic, I focused on styling.

 ![Imgur](http://i.imgur.com/Z2B8Le8.png)